The Santa Clause | PG | 1 hour 37 minutes | Comedy, Drama, Family, Christmas | November 11, 1994

 - a reference to Tim Allen’s previous drug use

 The horror!
-How could I let my 5 year old watch such insanity?
-I’ve already caught her sneaking booze and cat calling women… so much for a fun family film.
+How could I let my young, impressionable children watch such insanity?
+I’ve already caught my daughter sneaking booze, and my middle son cat calling women… so much for a fun family film.

 The Santa Clause: Parent Review

 Movie description: When Scott Calvin startles Santa into falling off his roof, the magic of Christmas forcefully recruits him to take the fat man's place.

 Country: United States

 Actor(s): Tim Allen - Scott Calvin, Judge Reinhold - Neal, Wendy Crewson - Laura, Eric Lloyd - Charlie, David Krumholtz - Bernard, Larry Brandenburg -Detective Nunzio, Mary Gross - Ms. Daniels, Paige Tamada - Elf-Judy, Peter Boyle - Mr. Whittle, Judith Scott - Susan, Jayne Eastwood - Waitress, Melissa King - Little Girl, Bradley Wentworth - Elf at North Pole, Azura Bates - Elf in Hangar, Joshua Satok - Elf-Larry